In this article:

 Focus on customer satisfaction

-CSAT is a fairly versatile survey method.
+CSAT is a versatile survey method.
 While many use CSAT solely to follow up after support interactions, it can also be applied to products, experiences, and more.
-However, be sure to always keep the question centered around the measurement of satisfaction.
+However, be sure to keep the question centered around the measurement of satisfaction.

-To develop your satisfaction question, keep these other suggestions in mind:
+To develop your satisfaction question:

 - Keep the question as short as possible

-- Avoid any potential survey bias (ex: “How satisfied were you with our amazing new feature?”)
+- Avoid any potential survey bias (ex: “How satisfied were you with our AMAZING new feature?”)

 - Be specific (ex: “How satisfied were you with your recent chat with Delighted?” rather than “How satisfied are you with Delighted support?”)